brunosimon/keppler/readme.md

 #### 2 - Launch Keppler inside your project folder

 In your console, navigate to your project folder.
-Then launch Keppler with the name of your choice:
+Then launch Keppler:

 ```
 cd ./my-awesome-project
-keppler "My awesome project"
+keppler
 ```

-Keppler should open in your default browser and start watching any changes you make on the files inside the folder.
+Keppler should open in your default browser and start watching any changes you make inside the folder.

 #### 3 - Share the URL with your audience